 This is the protocol I have been slowly following since January 2014.
 Here is the list, with a little less info, just bullet points really.
 I’ve printed this off and have it in my Bullet Journal.
 This is also another, simpler to read list, at the Yasko forums.

 I add things low and slow, generally.
-The other week, I tried adding in an enzyme supplement at 2 pills with a meal, and it didn’t go well.
+When I tried adding in an enzyme supplement at 2 pills with a meal, it didn’t go well.
 It was too much for my system.
 Upon researching what could be done or why I could be responding the way that I did, I found many people in the MTHFR-struggling community have to start at about 1/8 of a capsule, as more causes issues to start with.
-But, usually, I start low.
+Usually, however, I start low.
+This was unusual for me to start at a recommended serving of anything!

 These things are what I can currently find them the cheapest for, but if you know of cheaper sources, please do share!!